groboclown/precision-shell/README.md

 The "fs" in `fs-shell` can mean:

+* "FROM scratch", because it's useful in Docker images that come from the scratch image (e.g. no OS files).
 * "File System", because it only works with file system operations.
-* "FROM scratch", because it's useful in Docker images that come from scratch (no OS files).
+* "Functionally Simple", because it's easy on the features.
+It's the opposite of "Feature Rich".
+* "Freakin' Stupid", because it does so little.

 ## Help